- All News

 The deconstruction of this idea is the basis for the LSA Connect’s newest feature: Hub Industry Groups.
 Rather then major, there's a renewed focus on the thorough and select-reflective exploration of careers, industries, values, interests, and passions.

 What are Hub Industry Groups?
-According to Jamie Monville, the Hub’s Mentorship Manager, “groups provide students a space to learn about the latest resources, most up to date knowledge, and industry trends, and events” for a set of specific industries.
+According to Jamie Monville, the Hub’s Mentorship Manager, “groups provide students a space to learn about the latest resources, most up-to-date knowledge, and industry trends, and events” for a set of specific industries.

 Essentially, students can browse eight unique groups on LSA Connect, including Business; Communications, Media & Entertainment; Creative Art & Museums; Data & Technology; Environment & Sustainability; International Opportunities; Law, Policy & Government; and Social Services & Education.
 After they have identified one or more groups that spark their interest, the process is easy.
 Just by clicking the “join group” button found on each group’s homepage, students opt-in to receive a curated selection of opportunities, insights, and support specialized to that particular industry.